thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 The `where()` method also has a form that accepts one argument—an object with key-value pairs.
 The keys become column names and the values become their respective match values.
 If an object with multiple key-value pairs is given, the `where()` method generates multiple `AND` clauses.

+In the `index.js` file, write and save the following code.

 ```javascript
 'use strict';